eldertong/LRTHW/readme.md

   - Exercises 1-7 were required to be completed prior to the first day of Mined Minds bootcamp. http://www.minedminds.org/
   - I was able to work through these fairly quickly and re-familiarize myself with command line entry.

-Exercise 1: A Good First Program
+Exercise 1: A Good First Program <br>
-Exercise 2: Comments And Pound Characters
+Exercise 2: Comments And Pound Characters <br>
-Exercise 3: Numbers And Math
+Exercise 3: Numbers And Math <br>
-Exercise 4: Variables And Names
+Exercise 4: Variables And Names <br>
-Exercise 5: More Variables And Printing
+Exercise 5: More Variables And Printing <br>
-Exercise 6: Strings And Text
+Exercise 6: Strings And Text <br>
-Exercise 7: More Printing
+Exercise 7: More Printing <br>
+Exercise 8: Printing, Printing